Vinithasingh/Tymeline_project/README.md

 Reporting and Logs
-Test results and execution logs can be found under the seleniumwebdriverproject\target after running the tests.
+Test results and execution logs can be found under the seleniumwebdriverproject\target after running the tests. if you want to see my test report search for (seleniumwebdriverproject\target\ExtentReports.html) and download the file

 Future Enhancements
 Add more test cases to cover a broader range of functionalities, such as image search and news search.